connor-ve/connor-ve/README.md

 Brief description and link to the repository or live demo.
 [Project Name] -->

-Brief description and link to the repository or live demo.

 ### 📚 Education

 Bachelors Degree in Computer Science @ Cleveland State University : 2023.